spxp/spxp-specs/Quickstart.md

 ## Bridge to other protocols

-With it's simplicity, it is quite easy to convert information from other social network protocols into SPXP.
+With it's simplicity, it is quite easy to convert information from other social network protocols to SPXP.

 At [bridge.spxp.org](https://bridge.spxp.org), we provide such a bridge currently supporting:
 * ActivityPub